- Primary Navigation

 As well as being an experienced tutor, Lucie works in the Travel department for Guardian News and Media.
 Lucie completed her MA focusing on Seventeenth Century Italian Realism and the Baroque at the Courtauld Institute in 2002 and her BA Hons in Economics and Business from Durham University in 2001.

 An ex-AHA student, Nick studied at the University of Newcastle upon Tyne and then gained his diploma at the Bartlett School of Architecture [UCL].
-Nick co-founded AROS architects 5 years ago since when he has designed cities and buildings around the world.
+Nick co-founded AROS architects and has designed cities and buildings around the world.

 Catherine joined AHA in 2005.
 She studied Art History and Italian at UCL, and in 2007 she also gained a Masters degree in Art History from UCL, specialising in Caravaggio's depictions of feet!
 She is about to embark on a PhD researching the body parts of female saints.
 Catherine has enjoyed her fair share of dolce vita, amatriciana and baroque ecstacies in Rome where she lived for two years, but now she teaches Art History and Cultural Studies at UCS.
 She has contributed to various guide books including Time Out Florence (2007) and is author of A Hedonist's Guide to Rome (2006).
 She has a special soft spot for Dante, and if she could, would eat at Banco Giro by the Rialto in Venice everyday.